20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 reMarkable is the first company to make a real digital paper tablet.
 Plus, they know how to write a thank you email.

-A sample thank you email onboarding letter from reMarkable
+customer onboarding thank you email from remarkable

 Image Source